pimpale/foo/python/welfareseconds/welfare_post.md

 1. AI is exactly as conscious as a human.
 2. The amount of conscious experience the AI experiences is equal to the amount of time it would take a human to think those tokens.
 (Setting aside the question of whether the human is smart enough to think those exact tokens).

+The maximalist view takes a functionalist approach to thinking.
+That is, if a human takes $N$ seconds to think some thoughts, and the AI takes $M$ tokens to think the same thoughts, then the amount of thinking in the $N$ seconds and $M$ tokens is the same.

 The issue is, even with the maximalist interpretation, it's tough to figure out how big of an issue AI welfare is.
 How many tokens are generated each day?
 How many token-equivalents does humanity experience each day?
 When will AIs collectively experience more than humans collectively experience?

 To be clear, I don't believe in the maximalist interpretation.
 However, I do think the maximalist interpretation offers a kind of "upper bound" we can use to think about when AI welfare could even start to matter.
 Thus, I think finding an answer to the above questions is worth doing.

 ### Table Of Contents
-1. How many token-equivalents does humanity experience each day?
+1. How many token-equivalents does humanity think each day?
 2. How many tokens do AIs collectively process each day?
     1. OpenAI
     2. Anthropic